-- \$ Do the results obtained from these optimization software packages (e.g., recommended optimal P&T scenarios) differ substantially from the optimal solutions determined by traditional trial-and-error optimization methods? - \$ Do the results obtained from these optimization software packages warrant the additional effort and costs when compared to traditional trial-and-error optimization methods?
+- Do the results obtained from these optimization software packages (e.g. recommended optimal P&T scenarios) differ substantially from the optimal solutions determined by traditional "trial-&-error" optimization methods? - Do the results obtained from these optimization software packages warrant the additional effort and costs when compared to traditional "trial-&-error" optimization methods?

 Three optimization formulations were developed for each of the three sites, based on interaction with the installation.
-Two modeling groups used their own independently developed transport optimization software, and the other group used a traditional trial-and-error optimization method.
-The results from two separate transport optimization software programs can be compared to each other and to the trial-and-error group to assess performance objectives.
+Two modeling groups used their own independently developed transport optimization software, and the other group used a traditional "trial-&-error" optimization method.
+The results from two separate transport optimization software programs can be compared to each other, and to the trial-&-error group, to assess performance objectives.

-Table 1 summarizes performance criteria discussed in the Demonstration Plan, including the expected performance to be achieved.
-The last column indicates whether or not the performance objectives were met according to project results.
+Table 3-1 summarizes performance criteria discussed in the Demonstration Plan, including the expected performance to be achieved.